Your libido is on mute! Crank up the volume

 - Try sexting to open up communication and create playfulness between you and your partner.

-- If your estrogen levels are low due to pre-menopause or menopause, talk to your doctor about estrogen hormone therapy.
+- If your estrogen levels are low due to pre-menopause or menopause, talk to your doctor about estrogen hormone replacement therapy (HRT).
+Estrogen and progesterone are prescribed for women with an intact uterus.
+Women who have had a hysterectomy may be prescribed estrogen alone for HRT.

 As you can see, there are several options to reclaim your sexuality.
 You don't have to just accept low libido or vaginal dryness.
 Having sex, enjoying sex and desiring sex is vital to your physical and emotional health.
 Talk to your doctor, try new things with your partner.
 A first-time could lead to many good times.